“What about this room?”

 Ceria and Gerial looked at Calruz.
 He shrugged.

 “We’ve found nothing of worth so far.
-Give us a few minutes to gather everyone and we’ll follow you.”
+Give us a few minutes to gather everyone, and we’ll follow you.”

 The woman grinned and dashed back as the other adventurers began to chatter excitedly.
 Ceria and Gerial exchanged a look.

 “Warded doors?
 That’s right out of one of those classic stories you hear about.
 Odds are three-to-one it’s trapped or something nasty is lurking inside.
-Gerald better not open them before we get there.”
+Gregor better not open them before we get there.”

 “He’s no idiot.
 But Yvlon has the right idea.
 Regardless of what’s in there, we can turn the passageway into a killing field.
 Even ten Crypt Lords wouldn’t survive a fully spelled passage if we combine resources.”